15 Professional Email Subject Line Ideas

 • We love you!

-As we mentioned earlier, you don’t necessarily need to include details in a professional email subject line – what could appeal to vanity more than simple, yet definite, declaration of love?
+As we mentioned earlier, you don’t necessarily need to include details in a professional email subject line – what could appeal to vanity more than a simple, yet definite, declaration of love?

 amazing subject line